ForgerySleuth: Empowering Multimodal Large Language Models for Image Manipulation Detection: ForgeryAnalysis Dataset

 \subsection{ForgeryAnalyst Engine}

 The pre-training phase requires a larger-scale dataset compared to the supervised fine-tuning phase.
 However, the high cost of GPT-4o and the need for expert revisions make expanding the dataset a challenge.
 To overcome this limitation and create a pre-training dataset, we introduce an additional data engine \cite{SAM, SAM2, Depth-Anything, ShareGPT4v} that scales up the training set.
 Specifically, we fine-tune LLaVA-v1.5-13B using LoRA \cite{LoRA} on the ForgeryAnalysis-SFT dataset, aiming to replicate the ability of GPT-4o to analyze clues while having experts eliminate any hallucinations.
 The resulting model is used as our data engine that is able to annotate data automatically.
-In particular, we select 50k images from existing public datasets (see supplementary material for more details) and use the engine to generate analyses in the Chain-of-Clues (CoC) format.
+In particular, we select 50k images from existing public datasets.
+The data engine receives input that includes explicit information about the tampered region, aiming to generate more precise and comprehensive clue analyses.
+It outputs manipulation analyses organized in the CoC format, as illustrated in Figure \ref{figure:dataset} (c).
+For more detailed information on the data engine, including the specific prompts used, please refer to Section \ref{sec:appendices_engine}, and Figure \ref{figure:sup_fa_pt} for output examples.
 The entire analysis generation process takes approximately 16 A800 GPU days.
 We refer to this dataset as ForgeryAnalysis-PT.
-The data engine as well as the data will be open-sourced.